 - Schedule an appointment with an Advisor in the Department of Academic Enrichment to discuss your concerns about courses.
 Building a relationship with your Advisor is an important part of your college experience.

-- Talk with a counselor in University Counseling Services.
+- Talk with a counselor in Counseling & Psychological Services.
 Sometimes the difficulty you are experiencing in a course might not be related to the difficulty of coursework but, possibly due to personal issues.